Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 **7/ Make the tokens useable**

 We need to use [Design Tokens Transformer](https://github.com/lukasoppermann/design-token-transformer) to transform our exported tokens into working variables for each programming language.
-There's a few steps in order to get it working, the documentation is pretty straight forward though.
+There's a few steps in order to get it working, the documentation is pretty straight forward.

 Our tokens are now formatted with the right syntax for CSS ready to be used.
 <br />